Getting Chic with AntiquesMay 10, 2016

 We know a thing or two about history and antiques.
 Our local shops are flush with vintage goodies and upcycling projects.

-“Shabby chic is definitely catching on here,” said Leisha Elliott, Executive Director of Marion County CVB.
+“Shabby chic is catching on here,” said Leisha Elliott, Executive Director of Marion County CVB.
 “People like finding old stuff and refurbishing them.
 It’s a lot of fun finding new uses for old things.
-And as an added bonus, it is environmentally friendly.”
+And as a bonus, it is environmentally friendly.”

 Take your pick: primitive implements, antique furniture, vintage clothing. . . .
 Marion County has a lot of everything.
 No wonder trinkets from yesteryear put this slice of West Virginia on the map.